Trump announces his daughter Tiffany is pregnant: 'So that's nice'

 CLICK HERE TO GET THE FOX NEWS APP

-Neither Tiffany nor Michael have announced the pregnancy on social media by the time this article was published.
+Neither Tiffany nor Michael has announced the pregnancy on social media at the time this article was published.